ADS-B mandate effective January 1, 2022

-September, 2014: Private general aviation flights must file a Mexican APIS manifest with Mexican Immigration for flights to and from Mexico.
+Private general aviation flights must file a Mexican APIS manifest with Mexican Immigration for flights to and from Mexico.
 The APIS can now be filed via an excel spreadsheet without the need of a third party.
-Click here for details.
+Access the instructions and the excel spreadsheet, courtesy of CST Flight Services.

 This two-minute video gives an overview of the process, as well a brief description of many of the items.